BestTimesToVisit.com Logo

 safety

-Bucharest is generally safe, but like any major city, be mindful of your belongings in crowded areas like Old Town (Centrul Vechi) or on public transport.
-Keep your valuables secure and be aware of your surroundings, especially at night.
-Pickpocketing is the most common concern.
+Bucharest is generally a safe city, but like any major capital, be mindful of pickpockets, especially in crowded tourist areas like the Old Town or on public transport.
+Keep your valuables secure and be aware of your surroundings, particularly at night.

 packing

 Pack layers, as Bucharest weather can be unpredictable.
 Summers can be hot, but spring and autumn can bring cool evenings, so a light jacket or sweater is essential.
-Comfortable walking shoes are a must, as you'll likely be exploring charming cobblestone streets and parks.
+Comfortable walking shoes are a must, as you'll want to explore the city's diverse architecture and parks on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.